 This facility has received near flawless health inspections in recent years.
 We awarded them an impressive grade of A- in this category.
 Inspection scores account for several factors found on a facility's inspection reports.
 One key criteria we rely on is the number and severity of deficiencies.
 Nursing homes with higher scores in this area typically have very few of these severe deficiencies.
 This facility was hit with 2 deficiencies on its inspection report, but none were considered to be severe deficiencies.
 This tells you that CMS didn't deem any of these deficiencies to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Moving on to the final area, this facility received a strong nursing rating.
 We gave it a B+ in that category, topping off one of our better report cards.
 Nursing grades are tied to quantity of nursing care available.
 This nursing home averages 0.6 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This nursing home performed well in this area.
 Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
 Major falls can often be prevented if more nurses aids and better safety protocols are in place.

 Compared to national and state averages across all facilities.

 In Aspen Transitional Rehabilitation, 11.12 Percentage of Patients

 This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many would argue that this is a reliable measure of a facility's rehabilitation services.
+Measures the percent of short-term stay patients who saw functional improvements, such as with activities of daily living.
+Many would argue this is a reliable measure of a facility's rehabilitation services.